DOMjudge/domjudge/.github/ISSUE_TEMPLATE/feature_request.md

 ### Expected behaviour
 <!--
-Replace this line with what you would expect to happen.
+Write here what you would expect to happen.
 For example describe the flow how you want this feature to work.
 1. Step 1
 2. Step 2